-Ignition: If your grill is having problems with its ignition system, you may have to either replace its batteries of the ignitr altogether.
+Ignition: If your grill is having problems with its ignition system, you may have to either replace its batteries of the igniter altogether.
 Test each in isolation before diagnosing the problem.
-Replacement atteries and igniters are fairly easy to buy, particularly from popular brands like Weber or Char-Broil.
+Replacement batteries and igniters are fairly easy to buy, particularly from popular brands like Weber or Char-Broil.

 Heat distribution: Modern gas grills have become increasingly stronger and better at ensuring good heat distribution across their surface.
 If your grill is suddenly experiencing problems with cold spots of poor heat distribution, then you might have a blocked burner or even a burner malfunction.

 Blocked burners can be easy to clean, as this guide from Char Broil demonstrates.